Guidelines for events and gatherings - stage 3

 Major events and public gatherings of over 500 people must submit a COVID-19 Event Safety Plan and receive formal approval from the Chief Health Officer prior to the event proceeding.

-- Read the guidelines for events and gatherings for information on what your COVID-19 Event Safety Plan should include.
+- Read the guidelines below for information on what your COVID-19 Event Safety Plan should include.

 - Complete the COVID-19 Event Safety Plan form.